KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-spectrum-and-its-inverse-arc.md

 ---

 The awareness spectrum names the structural registers by which awareness manifests across the lattice.
 It is not an evolutionary ladder, and it is not limited to ordinary cognition.
-"Awareness" is used here as the loose umbrella term — the way *consciousness* or *sentience* are spoken of in ordinary usage — while the registers beneath it draw the precise distinctions: proto-awareness, awareness and non-awareness, conscious-awareness, and the consciousness register.
-Each centropic register is paired with an inverse register on the entropic arc, and the whole spectrum lies beneath 🕳️ Zenon, which is beyond awareness entirely.
+"Awareness" is used here as the loose umbrella term — the way *consciousness* or *sentience* are spoken of in ordinary usage — while the registers within the spectrum draw the precise distinctions: proto-awareness, awareness and non-awareness, conscious-awareness, and the consciousness register.
+Each centropic register is paired with an inverse register on the entropic arc.
+The whole spectrum is structural; 🕳️ Zenon exceeds it entirely, beyond awareness as such.

 The sequence runs: